OutliersFund/Website/README.md

-# Outliers Fund Website © 2020
+# Copyright © 2020 Outliers Fund.
+All rights reserved.
 The new website for Outliers Fund developed & launched in 2020 by Poseidon Ho